Harvey Proctor

 Keith Harvey Proctor (born 16 January 1947) is a British former Conservative Member of Parliament.
 A member of the Monday Club, he represented Basildon from 1979 to 1983 and Billericay from 1983 to 1987.
 Proctor became embroiled in a scandal involving sexual relationships with males under 21, which were illegal at the time.
 This culminated in criminal convictions and ended his parliamentary career.

-He was later one of those accused by Carl Beech of being part of an abuse ring, something which Proctor strongly denied.
+Proctor was later one of those accused by Carl Beech of being part of an abuse ring, something which he strongly denied.
 In 2016, the investigations into Proctor concluded and found the accusations to be baseless.
-Proctor was subsequently paid £900,000 in compensation for victimisation through the botched Operation Midland.
+He was subsequently paid £900,000 in compensation for victimisation through the botched Operation Midland.
 His experience has seen him lead efforts to protect those in the public eye from unfair attacks by the media.

 Early life and career

 Harvey Proctor was born in Pontefract in the West Riding of Yorkshire, going to the Scarborough High School for Boys and then the University of York where he read history.
 He had joined the Young Conservatives at the age of 14 in 1961, and was chairman of York University Conservative Association from 1967 to 1969.
 In the summer of 1967, while chairman-elect of the association, he was invited to produce a number of half-hour political programmes for broadcast on offshore Radio 270, which included interviews with MPs John Biggs-Davison and Patrick Wall.

 Proctor became an active member of the Monday Club.
 He was the club's assistant director from 1969 to 1971, and a member of its executive council from 1983 until he stood down as an MP in 1987.

 In 1972, Proctor, then working as a researcher for anti-Common Market Conservative MPs who tried to stop Britain entering the European Communities (EC), had been adopted as candidate for Hackney South and Shoreditch.
 He fought the seat at both the February and October general elections of 1974.